-39. Feasibility Study IKK00333 3 SKS
+31. Feasibility Study of Coastal and Marine Projects IKK00333 3 SKS

-Definition and aspects of the project feasibility study.
-Relationship between project feasibility studies and investment.
-Feasibility study design, analysis of legal, socioeconomic, and cultural aspects.
-Analysis of technical and technological aspects (targets, determining project locations, determining building models, facilities and technology, determining layouts, determining operating scales).
-Analysis of management aspects and market aspects (determination of implementation time, management in operations), analysis of spatial aspects (needs and allocation of costs, sources, and costs of capital, cash flow estimation, investment project proposal assessment analysis, risk factor considerations).
+Understanding and aspects in the feasibility study of the project.
+The relationship of project feasibility studies with investments.
+Feasibility study design, analysis of legal, socioeconomic and cultural aspects.
+Analysis of technical and technological aspects (targeting, project location determination, determination of building models, facilities and technologies, layout determination, operation scaling).
+Analysis of management aspects and market aspects (timing of implementation, management in operations), analysis of spatial aspects (needs and allocation of costs, sources and capital costs, estimated cash flow, analysis of assessment of proposed investment projects, consideration of risk factors).

-40. Final Project (DiplomaThesis) IKK00342 6 SKS
+32. Final Project (DiplomaThesis) IKK00342 6 SKS